jennyiskezhen/Data-Engineering/ETL-API/README.md

 - Rate limits: many APIs limit the number of requests one can make in a certain time frame
 - Authentication: many APIs require an API key or token to access data
 - Pagination: many APIs return data in chunks (or pages).
 To retrieve all the data, one needs to make multiple requests for all the pages until the last one
-- Memory usage control
+- Limited Memory requires usage control

-### Extracting data from API using the `requests` library
+### Extracting data from APIs using the `requests` library
 In python, one can use the `requests` library to extract the data from APIs.
-This includes creating a generator that go through all pages of data.
+This includes creating a generator that requests data page by page.

-Using this method the throughput is low, since data transfer is limited by API constraints.
+This method has low throughput, since data transfer is limited by API constraints such as rate limits and response time.

 ### Loading data to DuckDB database
-A traditional basic pipeline requires:
+A basic pipeline requires:

 - Setting up a database connection
 - Creating tables and defining schemas manually